evaneill/PandemiCpp/experimental_tools/README.md

 I'm using _measurement_ to mean a number that represents some property of a single game played by an agent.
 Examples of measurements are: the final reward achieved by an agent, the minimum/maximum/average branching factor, the game depth, etc.

-Here I implement measurements somewhat like `Actions`, in that they are a class that keeps a pointer to the board being played by the agent.
+Here I implement measurements as a class that keeps a pointer to the board being played by the agent.
 At each game step, measurements are told to update by the `Experiment` to which they belong.
 At the end of each game played, the experiment will query each measurement for all of the values it tracked, and insert those into a file location.

 ## Scenarios ##